 Yemen: The Republic of Yemen (ﺍﻟﺠﻤﻬﻮﺭﯾّﺔ اليمنية) in the Arabian Peninsula in Southwest Asia was between 2200 BC and the 6th century AD part of several kingdoms like the Sabaean one.
 Islamic caliphs began in the 7th century to control the area.
 North Yemen became part of the Ottoman Empire in the 16th century.
 From 1839 until 1967, the British occupied the port of Aden and established it as a colony.
 The two countries were formally united as the Republic of Yemen on May 22, 1990.
 It is bordering the Arabian Sea, Gulf of Aden, and Red Sea.

 List of sights

 Aden is a port city in Yemen, located by the eastern approach to the Red Sea (the Gulf of Aden), some 170 km east of Bab-el-Mandeb.
-Aden’s ancient, natural harbour lies in the crater of a dormant volcano which now forms a peninsula,… [Read more]
+Aden’s ancient, natural harbour lies in the crater of a dormant volcano which now forms a peninsula, joined to the… [Read more]

 Sana’a is the largest city in Yemen and the centre of Sana’a Governorate.
 The city is not part of the Governorate, but forms the separate administrative district of “Amanat Al-Asemah”.
-Under the Yemeni constitution, Sana’a is the… [Read more]
+Under the Yemeni constitution, Sana’a is the capital of the… [Read more]

 Shibam (often referred to as Shibam Hadhramaut) is a town in Yemen.
 It is the seat of the Shibam District in the Hadhramaut Governorate.
 It is famous for its mudbrick-made high-rise buildings.
-The first known inscription about the city… [Read more]
+The first known inscription about the city dates from… [Read more]